imagej/imagej.github.io/_pages/plugins/particlesizer.md

 # Use the ParticleSizer with the NanoDefiner e-tool

 The ParticleSizer supports the [NanoDefiner e-tool](https://labs.inf.fh-dortmund.de/NanoDefiner/?anchor=version#version).
-After the analysis of a dataset is finished, you can select the results table and export the cummulative mass function of the feret min diamater by "Results &gt; Export CMF".
+After the analysis of a dataset is finished, you can select the results table and export the cummulative mass function of the feret min diamater by {% include bc path="Results | Export CMF" %}.
 The exported file can be uploaded to the [NanoDefiner e-tool](https://labs.inf.fh-dortmund.de/NanoDefiner/?anchor=version#version).

 # Examples